Published & Forthcoming Papers

 Why Humean Causation is Extrinsic — in Thought

 Humeans are committed to the thesis that for any causal facts pertaining to a region, those facts pertain to that region extrinsically.
 I show why Humeans cannot escape this (problematic) commitment.

 Listed in order from most to least complete.
-Please feel free to email me if you're interested in reading a draft.
+Please feel free to email me if you're interested in reading a draft!